Stowe Pool: Hydrology

-Natural History
+Natural history

 The pool supports a large variety of fish including, carp, bream, tench, roach, perch, pike and eel.
 Stowe Pool also supports a large and healthy population of white-clawed crayfish.
 Due to the isolated nature of Stowe Pool the crayfish are not exposed to disease which has spread into many of their other habitats.
 As a result of its crayfish population Stowe Pool was designated a SSSI site in 1998.
-Effective wildlife management of the pool has attracted various species of wildfowl, including swans, moorhens, coots and grebes.
+Effective wildlife management of the pool has attracted various species of wildfowl, including mute swans, moorhens, coots and grebes.

 Stowe Pool has limited marginal vegetation, but its water plants include Polygonum amphibium and spiked water-milfoil.
 The shallow margins of the pool are dominated by extensive low-growing blankets of the water plant Chara aspera var. curta a nationally scarce stonewort.

 History

 Stowe Pool was originally formed in the 11th century when a dam and mill were constructed across Leamonsley Brook near to St Chads Church.
 The original mill was under the ownership of the Bishop of Lichfield and provided him with an important income from the city.
 The mill ground wheat and mixed corn from the 14th until its demolition in 1856.
 During this time the mill had been rebuilt and added to many times and during the 18th century it consisted of three water wheels and an adjoining smithy capable of iron manufacture, although it may never have been used for such a purpose.

 The pool was an important fishery in the 13th century under the ownership of the Bishop of Lichfield.
 The ownership of the pool passed to the city in the 16th century who then let the fishery to the public until 1856.

 In the 18th century the pool was frequently visited by Samuel Johnson, whose father had a parchment factory (today commemorated by the street name 'The Parchments') on the north side of the pool.
 Nearby stood an enormous willow tree, which became famous for its great size; it was much admired by Johnson, who visited it whenever he returned to Lichfield.
 Because of Johnson's interest in the tree, it became known as 'Johnson's Willow'; the current tree on the site is a descendant of the original.